mquinn-connections/angular-cli/README.md

 - The initial installation as well as `ng new` take too long because of lots of npm dependencies.
 - Many existing ember addons are not compatible with Angular apps built via angular-cli.
 - When you `ng serve` remember that the generated project has dependencies that require **Node 4 or greater**.
+- CE Only: If you have previously ran `gulp aot`, you will need to rerun `gulp jit` before running `ng serve`, or copy over the jit.angular-cli.json to the angular-cli.json.

 ## Development Hints for hacking on angular-cli